Texts, articles and reviews with the label: 'multidisciplinarity'

 Author: Prof. Lluís Clavell

-summary: I propose to analyse the place of God in our relationship with nature.
-My reflections are articulated in three parts: in the first I will analyse some aspects of the problem today, in the second I will present some personal proposals that refer to the bridge that connects the sciences and natural theology, and in the third I will allude to some particular characteristics of this bridge.
+summary: I propose to analyze the place that God occupies in our relationship with nature.
+My reflections are articulated in three parts: in the first I will analyze some aspects of the problem at present, in the second I will present some personal proposals that refer to the bridge that communicates the sciences and natural theology, and in the third I will allude to some particular characteristics of that bridge.

 Author: Mariano Artigas